tangentsoft/pidp8i/README.md

 The OS/8 RK05 disk image build process normally installs many software and data file sets to the disk image.
 See the option descriptions
-above: the ["disable" option set](#disable-os8) effectively lists those packages that `mkos8` installs by default, and the following set of ["enable" option set](#enable-os8) lists those left out by default.
+above: the ["disable" option set](#disable-os8) effectively lists those packages that are installed by default, and the following set of ["enable" option set](#enable-os8) lists those left out by default.